Have you ever struggled to master a new skill or concept and wished there was a magical tool to speed up the process?

 Don't worry if you get stuck when practicing step #2.
 You are just starting to learn, so it won't all come to you immediately.

-Review the explanation that you came up with, and pinpoint the areas where you were not clear or you felt your explanation was shaky.
+Review the explanation you came up with, and pinpoint the areas where you were unclear or felt your explanation was shaky.

-Then, return to your source material and notes to better your understanding.
+Then, return to your source material and notes to better understand.
 Practice step #2 again with your new, revised notes.

 4. Simplify.

-Make sure that you are able to explain this to someone who knows nothing about the subject.
+Ensure you can explain this to someone who knows nothing about the subject.

 To do this, you will want to use simple terms when you write the ideas or concepts in your own words.
 While complex, subject-specific jargon sounds cool, it confuses people and urges them to stop paying attention.

-Replace technical terms with simpler words, and think of how you could explain your lesson to a child.
+Replace technical terms with simpler words, and think of how to explain your lesson to a child.

 Children are not able to understand jargon or dense vocabulary.
 Because science is filled with complex terms, Feynman’s diagrams became valuable to people who were struggling to teach and to people who were struggling to understand.
-His charts were able to simply explain things that other scientists took hours to lecture students on in an attempt to teach them.
+His charts could simply explain things that other scientists took hours to lecture students on in an attempt to teach them.

-If a concept is highly technical or complicated, analogies are also a good way to simplify them.
-Analogies are the foundation of learning from experience, and they work because they make use of your brain's natural inclination to match patterns.
+If a concept is highly technical or complicated, analogies are a good way to simplify it.
+Analogies are the foundation of learning from experience, and they work because they use your brain's natural inclination to match patterns.

-Analogies influence what you perceive and remember, and help you process information more easily because you associate it with things you already know.
+Analogies influence what you perceive and remember and help you process information more quickly by associating it with things you already know.
 These mental shortcuts are useful methods of processing new and unfamiliar information and help people understand, organize, and comprehend incoming information.

-One example of an analogy created by Feynman encapsulates the power of his technique.
-He was able to take a question regarding human existence and simplify it into a simple sentence that even a middle-schooler could understand.
+One example of an analogy Feynman created encapsulates his technique's power.
+He could simplify a question regarding human existence into a simple sentence that even a middle schooler could understand.
 Feynman said:

 “All things are made of atoms—little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.”

-Here, Feynman is saying that if you don't know anything about physics, the most important concept to understand is that everything is composed of atoms.
+Here, Feynman says that if you don't know anything about physics, the most essential concept to understand is that everything is composed of atoms.

 In one sentence, he communicates the fundamental existence of the universe.
 This is a genius ability—not only for scientists but also for writers of any subject.
-Get to your point as succinctly as possible, and avoid confusing and verbose language.
+Be succinct as succinctly as possible, and avoid confusing and verbose language.

 Does the Feynman Technique Work for Everything?

 Not exactly.
-If you are trying to memorize something, this is not the technique to use.
+If you are trying to memorize something, this is not the technique you want.

-The Feynman Technique is more about giving yourself that “Aha!” moment when you finally put all the pieces together to understand something.
-Using flashcards or mnemonics are more effective strategies for memorization.
+The Feynman Technique is more about giving yourself that “Aha!” moment when you finally combine all the pieces to understand something.
+Using flashcards or mnemonics is a more effective strategy for memorization.

-This is also not a good technique to use on concepts that you already find to be simple or easy to understand.
+This is also not a good technique to use on concepts you already find simple or easy to understand.

 How to Apply the Feynman Technique to Your Study Habits

-Now that you know what the Feynman Technique is, let's look at how to apply it.
-While this technique is most commonly used to help people understand difficult math concepts, it can really be used with any complex concept.
+Now that you know the Feynman Technique, let's look at how to apply it.
+While this technique is most commonly used to help people understand difficult math concepts, it can be used with any complex concept.

 1. Identify lessons you don't fully understand.